Perhaps the most daunting task for beginner freelancers is finding your first client.

 Utilize Professional Contacts

-The next step to find freelance clients is by tapping into your professional network.
+The next step to finding freelance clients is by tapping into your professional network.
 Examples of people within your professional network might be:

 - Previous co-workers and/ or employers